American Cattlemen Podcast

 Central Life Sciences

 Welcome back to Genetics & the Gavel, powered by American Cattlemen Media.
-Just ahead, we have Gale McKinney, he's the owner of American Cattlemen Media, and he sits down with Eric and Clay Lyman, Co-Owners of Lyman Livestock.
-In this episode, they will dive into the Lyman Livestock 14th Annual Bull Sale, held on February 28th, 2026, at 1PM MT, in Salina, Utah.
+Just ahead, we have Gale McKinney, he's the owner of American Cattlemen Media, and he sits down with Bob Cook, the Vermilion Ranch Record and Sales Manager.
+In this episode, Bob and Gale will dive into the Vermilion Ranch 2026 Spring Performance Sale, with the Heifer portion of the sale held on Thursday, March 26, noon Mountain Time, at the South Pryor Development Center, in Billings, Montana; followed up with the Bull Sale on Friday, March 27, at 11AM Mountain Time, at the Public Auction Yards, Billings, Montana.

 For previous episodes of the American Cattlemen Podcast, please visit: www.americancattlemen.com.